psilly-billy/Is-it-damaged/README.md

 ## Overview

-The script performs several key operations:
+The Notebook performs several key operations:
 - Checks GPU availability using `nvidia-smi`.
 - Installs YOLOv8 and Roboflow packages.
 - Downloads a specific dataset version from Roboflow.